Top 10 Reasons to Get Your Lungs Screened

 For additional questions, please contact Melissa Ronk, RN, at 203.276.3365.

-4. Low-dose CT screening for lung cancer in high-risk individuals can reduce mortality rates by up to 20% due to early detection.
+4. Low-dose CT screening for lung cancer in high-risk people can reduce death rates by up to 20%.
+Early detection can save lives.

 5. We’re designated by the American College of Radiology and a Screening Center of Excellence as recognized by the Lung Cancer Alliance.